DELAWARE VALLEY MIDDLE SCHOOL (DVMS)

 In 1987, the newly built DVMS, contiguous to the high school, opened for grades six through eight.

 Due to rapid local population growth during the late 1980s and 1990s, sections of the middle school were changed to high school, and Dingman Delaware Middle School was constructed for Dingman Township middle school students in 1994.

 In 1997, an addition to DVMS was built, and, in 2001, yet another addition was constructed.

 Delaware Valley Middle School’s motto is ‘Where Dreams Become a Reality’.
 The school’s motto reflects the numerous opportunities students have to explore their interests, show off their talents, and create a middle school experience they will remember for a lifetime.

 School Days at DVMS

 Co-curricular academic programs offer students the opportunity to explore disciplines that interest them.
 Odyssey of the Mind and Science Olympiad are offered to those who wish to explore science and technology.
-Geography and spelling bees, along with Math Counts competition allow students with strengths in these areas to shine.
-Gifted programs focusing on expanding and enriching the existing curriculum, as well as PSSA math and language arts tutoring are offered during the school day.
+Geography and spelling bees, along with the Math Counts competition allow students with strengths in these areas to shine.
+Gifted programs focusing on expanding and enriching the existing curriculum, as well as PSSA math and language arts tutoring, are offered during the school day.
 Tutoring for all academic subjects and PSSA Prep are available after school.